To design a mobile app for workers whose job is inherently mobile (dog walkers, gardeners, etc.)—my team chose caterers.

 Normally I like to use After Effects for animations like this; this one was made using Keynote.

-Developing this app from initial concept down to the screen animations really helped me understand what I like most about mobile design.
+Developing this app from initial concept down to the screen animations really helped me understand what I like most about mobile interaction design.
 My two partners and I worked closely on the initial concept, user research, strategy, visual design, interactions, and presentation.
 The areas I was most passionate about were strategy and the fundamental interactions: that is to say, translating the research into a concrete design, and working on making the texture and motion of the interactions semantic to the user's action.
 (See below for a fuller description.)

 We chose to focus on caterers, but after doing research interviews with professionals, we decided to reinvent the idea of catering completely.
-Chomp became a sales and social network service that allows casual home cooks and talented amateur chefs to sell their creations to hungry people.
+Chomp became a marketplace and social network service that allows casual home cooks and talented amateur chefs to sell their creations to hungry people.

 Understanding what information to show and when were our main visual challenges.
 Because our concept is rather unusual, we sought to give users a familiar display with hard facts they can trust, such as the price and location of the food events.
 I focused on designing for interactions that made sense in the context of the app, with actions that semantically represented the content being displayed.
 For instance, the event detail page is navigated using cards that are reminiscent of menu cards or recipe cards.
 Instead of creating a long, text-heavy page with lots of vertical scrolling, we divided up the information into these cards.